What are the Fundamental Forces in Nature?

 Gravitational force can be represented as follows

 Did you know that you have never truly ever touched anything in the world?
 You are matter and we know that all matter is made up of atoms.
 Atoms in turn has a dense nucleus, protons, neutron and electrons.
-And where are these electron?
+And where are these electrons?
 They occupy the outermost layer of an atom.
 Now what is the charge on electrons?
 They have negative charges.

 By their nature, all particles are only attracted to particles that have an opposite charge and repel those with like charges.